 Tony is a very meticulous and inspiring guitar teacher.
 My 10 year old son enjoys learning classical guitar with him. – Hejie Lin

 We have been taking guitar classes with Tony for over 2 years; prior to discovering his class(via recommendation from one of his students) we have tried 2 different teachers.
 The combination of Tony’s love for music, appreciation of the instrument, and patience to work with little kids is what sets him apart from our previous teachers.
 I have yet to see another music teacher come to every class and every practice with a written and thought through plan!
 Tony plans his lessons ahead, makes music and the instrument interesting/fun for his students and works on getting his students as passionate about music as he is. – Boris Perehodnik

 Anthony is a registered teacher and active member of the Suzuki Association of the Americas.
 Completing several of his core units with exceptional teacher trainers MaryLou Roberts, David Madsen, and William Kossler.
-Anthony is an extremely committed teacher and strives for excellence leading his students to great performances including venues such as the Max M. & Marjorie S. Fisher Music Center (home of the Detroit Symphony Orchestra) and for the International Children’s Festival.
+Anthony is an extremely committed teacher and strives for excellence, leading his students to great performances at the Max M. & Marjorie S. Fisher Music Center (home of the Detroit Symphony Orchestra) and for the International Children’s Festival.
 Anthony understands that learning is an ongoing process and has focused on continued education by attending several SAA Conferences and completing the Suzuki Principals in Action course.

 …all children can be well educated…

 Dr. Suzuki pioneered the idea that preschool age children could learn to play the violin if the learning steps were small enough and the instrument was scaled down to fit their body.
 He modeled his method, which he called “Talent Education”, after his theories of natural language acquisition.
 Suzuki believed that every child, if properly taught, was capable of a high level of musical achievement.